elephantscale/es-training-new/deep-learning/generic/DL-CNNs.md

   * Three Hyperparameters control the convolution:

-    - **Depth**: The number of filters, and the number of neurons per convolution
+    - **Depth:** The number of filters, and the number of neurons per convolution

-    - **Stride**: Usually 1 or 2: the number of pixels we "jump" when applying the filter.
+    - **Stride:** Usually 1 or 2: the number of pixels we "jump" when applying the filter.

-    - **Zero Padding**: Creates a "frame" of zero (black) pixels around the border of image.
+    - **Zero Padding:** Creates a "frame" of zero (black) pixels around the border of image.

   * Stride > 1 will reduce dimensions